 We don’t need another plant seller if it means poaching endangered species from faraway land to import them into our living rooms.

-We don’t need another private school if we’re going to brainwash the next batch of entrepreneurs into continuing the capitalist legacy.
+We don’t need another private school if we’re going to brainwash the next batch of would-be entrepreneurs into continuing the capitalist legacy.
 We don’t need them if they’re not going to teach the children on how to truly care for people and for the environment.

 Ask yourself if we need another manufacturing plant or factory that enables capitalists to steal from local resources; and then come back to me with a 200-word write-up that I might append in this post (who knows).

-Besides, you can’t just start a business
+Also, you can’t just start a business

 Majority of businesses fail.
 That’s the truth.
 The odds, by far, are that you will lose whatever you put into it, and end up in a worse place than when you started.